Djokovic0311/Final-Project-ATM/Design_Documentation.md

   3. GUICustomerHomePage: The homepage of customer, where customer can choose to managing user information, account information or taking actions related to money.
   4. GUICustomerAccountWindow: The interface for customer to view, open and close their accounts. ?? need double check
   5. GUICustomerCloseAccount: The interface for customer to close an account.
-  6. GUICustomerOpenAccount: The interface for user to open a new account.
+  6. GUICustomerOpenAccount: The interface for customer to open a new account.
-  7. GUICustomerMoneyWindow: ?????
+  7. GUICustomerMoneyWindow: The interface for user to choose action related to money.
-  8. GUIUserProfileWindow: The interface to display user profile.
+  8. GUIUserProfileWindow: The interface to display customer profile.
-  9. GUIMoneyMatterWindow: The interface for user to choose action related to money.
+  9. GUIDailyReport: The interface for manager to choose which date report to check.
+  10. GUIDailyReportTable: The interface for specific date daily report.
-  10. GUIDeposit: The interface for user to make deposit.
+  11. GUIDeposit: The interface for customer to make deposit.
-  11. GUITransfer: The interface for user to transfer monsy to another account.
+  12. GUITransfer: The interface for customer to transfer monsy to another account.
-  12. GUIWithdraw: The interface for customer to withdraw money.
+  13. GUIWithdraw: The interface for customer to withdraw money.
-  13. GUIWithdrawWindow: ?????
-  14. GUILoan: The interface for user to take actions related to loan.
+  14. GUILoan: The interface for customer to take actions related to loan.
+  15. GUIStockManagement: The interface for manager to take actions related to stock.
-  15. GUIDisplayLoan: The interface displaying all the loans that user have.
+  16. GUIDisplayLoan: The interface displaying all the loans that customer have.
-  16. GUIRequireLoan: The interface for user to require a loan.
+  17. GUIRequireLoan: The interface for customer to require a loan.
-  17. GUIPayForLoan: The interface for user to pay for loan.
+  18. GUIPayForLoan: The interface for customer to pay for loan.
-  18. GUIStock: The interface for user to take actions related to stock.
+  19. GUIStock: The interface for user to take actions related to stock.
-  19. GUIDisplayStock: The interface displaying all the stocks that user hold.
+  20. GUIDisplayStock: The interface displaying all the stocks that user hold or in the market depending on cases.
-  20. GUIBuyOrSellStock: The interface for user having activated security account to buy or sell stocks.
+  21. GUIBuyOrSellStock: The interface for customer having activated security account to buy or sell stocks.
-  21. GUITransactionHistory: The interface to display transactions.
+  22. GUITransactionHistory: The interface to display transactions.
-  22. GUITranscurrency: The interface for user to buy oyher currency.
+  23. GUITranscurrency: The interface for user to buy other currency.
-  23. GUIManagerHomePage: The interface for manager to choose action.
+  24. GUIManagerHomePage: The interface for manager to choose action.
+  25. GUIManagerCheckCustomer: The interface for manager to check specific customer information.
+  26. GUIAddStock: The interface for manager to add stocks.
+  27. GUIUpdateStockPrice: The interface for manager to update stock price.
+  28. GUICustomerChecked: The interface to show checked customer.

 The Controller Layer in the Package "controller":
   1. LoginController: Handling all input when user log in.